cltempleton1127/ELK-Stack-Project/README.md

 ![Project1_ELK-Stack-Diagram (2)](https://user-images.githubusercontent.com/86531330/135138057-96071aa4-23d6-4e23-bf85-5014dcf51638.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ansible file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._